IgorKrupenja/buerokratt-mcp/README.md

 }
 ```

-You might also want to add a simple rule to automatically load the rules for the module of the file you are editing.
+You might also want to add a simple rule to load the rules for the module based on path.
 See `.cursor/rules/buerokratt-mcp.mdc` for an example.
 Place it in `<project-root>/.cursor/rules/buerokratt-mcp.mdc`.

 **VS Code**: